Your RV Water System Explained

 Let it sit for a few hours.

-Then empty your fresh water tank and lines completely and refill with fresh potable water.
+Then empty your white water tank and lines completely and refill with fresh potable water.

-So far we've only discussed the fresh water tank, but what about waste water?
+So far we've only discussed the white water tank, but what about waste water?

 Your RV plumbing system also has a black water tank and one (or more) gray water tank.

-You can learn all about these waste water holding tanks by reading our RV Septic Tank Guide.
+You can learn all about these RV waste holding tanks by reading our Ultimate Guide To RV Holding Tanks.

-Your RV's fresh water system isn't that complicated.
+Your RV's clear water system isn't that complicated.

-It consists of a fresh water tank and RV plumbing to distribute water to any faucet, shower, or toilet inside your motorhome or travel trailer.
+It consists of a water tank and RV plumbing to distribute water to any faucet, shower, or toilet inside camper.

 There are two options to get fresh water flowing thru the system - using the pump or being hooked up to a city water supply via a hose.